-Part III of Chapter 720, Florida Statutes, states that "verified copies" and "affidavits" must be submitted as part of the covenant revitalization process.
+Part III of Chapter 720, Florida Statutes, states that "verified copies" and "affidavits" must be submitted to DEO as part of the covenant revitalization process.

-An "affidavit" is a written statement confirmed by the oath or affirmation of the person making it, taken before a person having authority to administer such an oath or affirmation.
+An "affidavit" is a written statement confirmed by the oath or affirmation of the person making it (the affiant), taken before a person having authority to administer such an oath or affirmation.
 In other words, it is a written statement that is signed and sworn to be true in the presence of a notary public or other official who is legally authorized to administer oaths.
-It must bear the original stamp or seal of the notary/official.
+It must be signed by the person making it, and be signed by and bear the original stamp or seal of the notary/official.

-If your question is about expired homeowners' associations covenants or revitalizing homeowners associations covenants and you did not find an answer above, please contact us through the appropriate link below.
+If you have a question about expired or extinguished homeowners' association covenants or revitalizing expired or extinguished homeowners association covenants and you did not find an answer above, please Contact Us About Revitalizing Covenants.